NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-cf2.png

 For the :guilabel:`Name` field only alphanumeric characters (including ``-`` and ``_``) are allowed. **Spaces are not allowed**.
-The :guilabel:`Description` field is used to add details to the field and the :guilabel:`Label` field represents the label that will be sshow anlong with the field.
+The :guilabel:`Description` field is used to add details to the field and the :guilabel:`Label` field represents the label that will be shown along with the field.

 For each field it is possible to enable two options: